 Paste your LinkedIn partner ID.

 Next, set the trigger to the general “all pages” page view trigger.
-It’ll make sure your pixel is installed sitewide for every visitor.
+It’ll make sure your pixel is installed "sitewide" for every visitor and every page visit.

 Finally, you should be able to see that you’ve successfully added your new tag to all pages.